Javascript is not enabled.

 Tour guide is among 10 jobs the National Bureau of Economic Research says are the most "age friendly."

-The following 10 jobs are the occupations that were identified as the most age-friendly.
-Clicking on the “Find jobs” link will take you to a list of the current postings available in that field on the AARP Job Board.
-(Occupations without a link on the job title tend to be freelance or contract work and thus have fewer postings on the job board.)
+Clicking on the “Find jobs” link will take you to current postings available in that field on Indeed.
+AARP and Indeed are collaborating to provide older adults with career services such as résumé help, interview prep and career coaching.
+Occupations without a link tend to be freelance or contract work and thus have fewer postings on the job board.
 All wage data is from the U.S. Bureau of Labor Statistics.

 1. Tour and travel guide

-While these jobs can sometimes require a fair amount of walking and generally can’t be done remotely, they still are age-friendly because of the flexible hours.
-If you’ve spent years getting acquainted with the details and history of your city, nearby parks or museums, becoming a tour guide can be a friendly way to turn that knowledge into income.
+While these jobs can require a fair amount of walking and generally can’t be done remotely, they can be age-friendly because of the flexible hours.
+If you’ve spent years getting acquainted with the details and history of your city, nearby parks or museums, becoming a tour guide can be a fun, social way to turn that knowledge into income.

-While many people book their own travel online, there still are jobs for travel agents who can help customers plan trips and make reservations, which can be especially valuable when airlines cancel flights.
-One perk of this job is that many of the companies offer employee discounts for personal travel.
+While many people book their own travel online, there still are jobs for travel agents who can help customers plan trips and make reservations.
+These services can be especially valuable when airlines cancel flights.
+One perk of this job is that many companies offer employee discounts for personal travel.

 3. Receptionist